Last Updated on June 4, 2021

 You will notice the longer you buy your hosting for the better discount you will get with your web hosting.

-You will see a few extra services that might be selected consisting of SiteLock Domain Security, Site Backup Pro, Search Engine Jumpstart, and Domain Privacy.
+You will see a few extra services that might be selected consisting of SiteLock Domain Security, Site Backup Pro, Search Engine Jumpstart, and Bluehost Domain Privacy + Protection.

 These are not necessary.
 There are free alternatives that work just as great, but this is entirely up to you.